deepjs/deepjs/DOCS/asynch/deep-promise.md

 ### .logContext()

 same thing as .log() above.
-But log current context without arguments. it does not modifiy promise state.
+But log current context in place of promise state. it does not modifiy promise state.

 ## Deferred